What is Post-traumatic Growth (PTG)?

 What doesn’t kill you, makes you stronger

-Post-traumatic Stress Disorder (PTSD) is a mental illness that gets a lot of coverage in the media – the flashbacks, nightmares and other adverse consequences that can haunt a sufferer for years.
-We tend to associate PTSD with events outside normal human experience such as warfare, acts of terrorism or natural disasters like an earthquake.
-However post-traumatic stress is far more common than we think.
-It can occur as a result of any stressful event that overwhelms the ability to cope such as a relationship break-up, a diagnosis of illness or bereavement.
+Post-traumatic Stress Disorder (PTSD) is known for flashbacks, nightmares and other symptoms that can haunt you for years.
+It is often thought of as being caused by events outside of normal human experience – wars, terrorism or natural disasters like earthquakes.
+However it is far more common than that.
+Post-traumatic stress can occur as a result of any adversity that overwhelms your ability to cope.
+It could be a divorce, accident, diagnosis or business failure.